 For this style, the entire body is trimmed except for the face.
 The length of the fur on the face is left alone, though it may be trimmed slightly to even out the hair lengths.
+You can watch a video in our West Highland Terrier article that shows how to groom the face of a Westie.
 The body may also be shaved instead of just trimmed.

 How to Trim a Yorkshire Terrier’s Face

 When trimming the face, you should always do so slowly, carefully, and patiently.

 Yorkies are easily excited and may fidget, so take your time.

 With one hand, tug gently at the fur around the face, referred to as the beard, until it is even and directed downward.
 Using short, slow strokes, cut evenly across until both sides match in length.

 You can also trim the fur above the eyes by gently pulling it with one hand, pinching the hair between the lengths of your middle and index fingers and then cutting straight across to create a shorter, even length.
 Take care not to cut your fingers or pull too hard.